iamrishabruh/product_data_processing/README.md

    ```
    This command will process the raw CSV data (in raw_product_data.csv), update your PostgreSQL database, generate CSV deliverables, and upload each deliverable to a new Google Sheet.

-6. **GitHub Actions (Optional)**
+7. **GitHub Actions (FUTURE AdDITION)**

-   A GitHub Actions workflow is provided in .github/workflows/ci.yml to run this pipeline automatically on pushes or pull requests.
+   A GitHub Actions workflow will be provided in .github/workflows/ci.yml to run this pipeline automatically on pushes or pull requests.
 To use it, add your environment variables as secrets in your GitHub repository settings.